 A qualified signature creation device is a USB token that is different than the memory sticks we all use for storing files, photos etc. A USB token (or TOKEN) has an embedded cryptographic chip that stores the owner's private keys (qualified digital certificates) in the most secure way.
 In order to use a USB token, you need to insert it in a USB reader.

 A secure signature creation device may be a USB token, so that it can be easily connected to a USB port in a desktop or laptop.
 A secure signature creation device can also be a smartcard (such as credit cards that have a chip), in which case you need to have a specialized reader connected to your computer.

 This device meets all the requirements (technical and legal) and its use is mandatory based on the international standards and the legislation on qualified digital signatures that, according to the law, are equally binding with hand-written signatures.

-The use of a secure signature creation device is simple.
-The secure signature creation device is inserted in a USB port that works as a reader.
+The use of a qualified signature creation device is simple.
+The qualified signature creation device is inserted in a USB port that works as a reader.

-In order to unlock the secure signature creation device and use the keys stored in its chip, you need to enter a PIN.
-In other words, the operation of secure signature creation devices is similar to that, of credit cards.
+In order to unlock the qualified signature creation device and use the keys stored in its chip, you need to enter a PIN.
+In other words, the operation of qualified signature creation devices is similar to that, of credit cards.

 You need to enter your PIN when you want to digitally sign a text.